Florida Restrictions on Payday Loan Lenders

 Collection

-If a check you provided to the payday loan lender doesn't clear the bank, and you're not able to pay, the lender is limited in what it can do.
+If a check you provided to the payday loan lender doesn't clear the bank and you're unable to pay, the lender is limited in what it can do.
 The payday lender may not pursue criminal action against you for a bad check.
-They can demand payment, but costs are limited to the 10% fee, the $5, and any bad-check fees that the lender's bank imposed (if you didn't inform the lender in advance that the check couldn't be honored).
-The lender can't charge additional costs unless it files a lawsuit, and a court imposes additional costs.
-The lender may seek to recover interest on its judgment, but is limited to the state's judgment rate generally and not a rate based on the payday loan fee.
+They can demand payment, but costs are limited to the 10% fee, the $5, and any bad-check fees the lender's bank imposed (if you didn't inform the lender in advance that the check couldn't be honored).
+The lender can't charge additional costs unless it files a lawsuit and a court imposes additional costs.
+The lender may seek to recover interest on its judgment but is limited to the state's judgment rate generally and not a rate based on the payday loan fee.
 (Fla.
 Stat.
 Ann. § 560.404, § 560.406).

 Florida law requires that the payday loan agreement be in writing and signed by both parties on the date the loan is given.
-The loan agreement must contain:
+The loan agreement must contain the following, among other things:

 • the name and address of the lender and the lender's business office